 - other forms of child benefits provided by governments

-In the context of the current crisis, employment and income protection are also essential.
+In the context of fighting coronavirus, employment and income protection are also essential.
 These measures are especially important for low-income workers and those in more precarious employment, because typically these employees and workers lack access to many of those benefits, despite the fact that they need them the most.

 We know from our research that there are three things that working parents need, which are addressed through these policies and benefits: time, financial resources and services.